 Machover is Professor of Music & Media and Director of the Opera of the Future Group at the MIT Media Lab, and is also Visiting Professor of Composition at the Royal Academy of Music in London.
-He is currently finishing work on the “robotic” opera Death and the Powers, with libretto by Robert Pinsky and directed by Diane Paulus, which premieres in Monaco in September 2010 before coming to Boston and Chicago in spring 2011.
+He is currently finishing work on the “robotic” opera Death and the Powers, with libretto by Robert Pinsky and directed by Diane Paulus, which premiered in Monaco in September 2010.